MLS Cup 2010: Extra time

 With the Rapids and FC Dallas tied at one apiece at the end of regulation, the match went into extra time, consisting of two fifteen-minute periods, culminated by penalty kicks if needed.
 It was the second-consecutive year the cup final went into extra time, and the fourth time in the past five years that an MLS Cup final went into extra time.

 For most of the first period, only Dallas was able to make any threatening scoring opportunities on Colorado, even though the Rapids were able to create a handful of counterattacks.
 Many of their shots failed to be threatening.

 In the second period of extra time, in the 107th minute, Senegalese-striker Macoumba Kandji of Colorado slowly dribbled the ball into the goal box and attempted to chip the ball into the goal.
 Dallas defender George John attempted to deflect the cross, but it inadvertently struck the wrong side of his thigh, barreling into the net, for an own goal, the first ever in MLS Cup history.
 Kandji ended up tearing his ACL on the tackle after his shot.
 The goal gave Colorado the victory, and their first MLS Cup title in club history.
-It was also the first time an American soccer club based in Colorado won a cup title since the Colorado Foxes won the APSL championship in 1993.